 Miami Cerebral Palsy operates its residential homes with registered and licensed nurses twenty four hours per day, including nursing support at the Lifelong Learning Program.
 A Medical Director makes rounds weekly and is on-call twenty four hours a day, seven days a week.
-The nursing department is managed by a qualified Director of Nursing, and each location is assigned a registered nurse/Health Care Coordinator and Assistant Director of Nursing whose sole responsibility is to oversee the clinical component of the people supported residing at each specific location, as well as to supervise the nurses.
+The nursing department is managed by a qualified Director of Nursing, and each location is assigned a registered nurse/Health Care Coordinator whose sole responsibility is to oversee the clinical component of the people supported residing at each specific location, as well as to supervise the nurses.
 Miami Cerebral Palsy collaborates with other physicians, and the homes are located near Baptist Hospital, Kendall Regional Hospital and Nicklaus Children's Hospital.
 Jackson Memorial Hospital and Joe DiMaggio are utilized for other consults with various specialists, in meeting the multiple needs of the people we support.

 A comprehensive individualized health care plan is developed for each person; along with identified health risk factors and appropriate interventions.
 The health care plan is incorporated as part of each person’s habilitation/individualized program plan process and it is monitored by the Qualified Intellectual Disability Professional and the interdisciplinary team to ensure the best possible health outcomes.